 Displacement map baking allows for the retention of a high level of detail in the final model while reducing the computational cost of rendering and animating the more complex high polygon count model.

-How to become a 3D modeler
+Getting started as a 3D modeler

 Employers and recruiters will usually require applicants to demonstrate their knowledge of relevant tools, along with their artistic eye, in the form of a portfolio or showreel.
 You'll also need to understand how to work to a brief, including receiving, interpreting, and executing feedback on your work.

-3D character model by CGS grad Pietro Trizzullo who is now working at Room 8 Studio.
+3D character model by CGS grad Pietro Trizzullo, who is now working at Room 8 Studio.

 Learning directly from 3D modelers with first-hand experience in visual effects, animation, and games is a great way to gain the right skills.
 CG Spectrum has several courses, all led by industry professionals, that will help prepare you for a career as a 3D modeling artist:

-• Foundations of 3D Modeling Course (9 months): Guided by experts who’ve worked on projects like Arcane, Overwatch 2, Pacific Rim, and The Mandalorian, you'll grasp the 3D modeling essentials and then build on your foundation with more complex exercises using industry-standard software Maya, ZBrush, and Substance Painter.
+- Foundations of 3D Modeling Course (9 months): Guided by experts who’ve worked on projects like Arcane, Overwatch 2, Pacific Rim, and The Mandalorian, you'll grasp the 3D modeling essentials and then build on your foundation with more complex exercises using industry-standard software Maya, ZBrush, and Substance Painter.
 Learn 3D character modeling and create a game-ready character with hair, clothing, and accessories.
 Finish the course by building a 3D environment that you'll texture, light, and import into Unreal Engine.

-• 3D Modeling Specialization (9 months): Speed up your 3D sculpting workflow and further your environment and character design skills by creating more detailed, fully rendered models, including a creature with skin, scales, and fur.
+- 3D Modeling Specialization (9 months): Speed up your 3D sculpting workflow and further your environment and character design skills by creating more detailed, fully rendered models, including a creature with skin, scales, and fur.
 In your last term, you’ll polish your 3D art to add to your portfolio, with mentor feedback, while learning the skills to get you job-ready.

-• 3D Modeling Essentials (3 months): Not ready to commit to a nine-month course?
+- 3D Modeling Essentials (3 months): Not ready to commit to a nine-month course?
 This shorter introductory course teaches you some of the 3D modeling essentials: navigating Maya, understanding professional workflows and tools, and creating a 3D asset from scratch.
 If you want to continue learning after this course, you can enroll in the Foundations of 3D Modeling Course (listed above) and move straight into term two.

 Want to learn how to build 3D models and environments for industries outside of film and games?
 Consider a career as an archviz 3D artist!
 We have an architectural visualization course coming soon — subscribe to our newsletter and follow us on socials for more information.